sergeimolinari/bassotto/docs_template/source/background/running_example.md

-template_project that will be installed with the templates is a simple empirical project.
+bassotto that will be installed with the templates is a simple empirical project.
 Its abstract might read:

 > This paper estimates the probability of smoking given age, marital status, and level
 > of education.
 We use the stats4schools